joseph-abell/york-oratory/content/groups.md

       Oratory.
 Brothers continue to meet regularly with the same goal, growth in holiness in the way of St Philip.
 Not currently meeting but please contact Fr Stephen if you would be interested in restarting it.
+    description: >-
+      The Oratory began in Rome with a group of men who met informally in St Philip’s rooms for prayer, recreation and spiritual guidance from the saint of joy.
     groupType: ''
     primaryImage: ''
     title: Brothers of the Secular Oratory